mkalidev/crumpy-game/README.md

-# 2405 Game
+# 2405 Game - Next.js Application

-A modern puzzle game inspired by 2048, with Web3 wallet authentication and a MongoDB-based points system.
+A modern puzzle game inspired by 2048, built with Next.js, featuring Web3 wallet authentication and a MongoDB-based points system.

 ## Features